Isotopic links to atmospheric water's sources (ISLAS)

 ISLAS2022, 21 March to 10 April 2022, Kiruna, Sweden; Andenes, Norway; Ny Ålesund, Svalbard, Norway: Focus on the entire water cycle with Lagrangian sampling flights between Svalbard and the coast of Northern Norway.

-In 2022, we also conduct a citizen science activity to collect surface snow in Northern Norway, Sweden, and Finland after the field campaign, during Easter 2022.
+In 2022, we also conducted a citizen science activity to collect surface snow in Northern Norway, Sweden, and Finland after the field campaign, during Easter 2022.
+Read here about the results from this citizen science activity.

 Sodemann, H. (2021): ARM precipitation isotope data, https://doi.org/10.5439/1818457